yarohtar/cam-maths-notes-obsidian/Notes/Splitting.md

 $$
 to approximate the exponential.

-In particular in the case of [[Crank-Nicolson method for diffusion equation]]
+In particular in the case of [[Numerical Methods for Diffusion Equation]]